About Butter Chicken and the way of life

 Design can be a fascinating rabbit hole if one wants to start crawling.

-For subjects we want to learn, we dug really deep.
-A font we randomly see on a printed leaflet will trigger a quest to find out who the designer is and which font foundry produced it.
-A movie title sequence will make us stay back for the end credits to find out who produced the magic.
+For subjects we wanted to learn, we dug really deep.
+A font seen on a printed leaflet would trigger a quest — who designed it, which foundry produced it.
+A movie title sequence made us stay back through the end credits.
 An illustration, a leaflet, a logo, a book, a campaign, an installation, a shop, a building, a product, a t-shirt.
-Everything is potentially a trigger.
+Everything was potentially a trigger.

 We call each other and ask, “Did you see _______?
 Do you know who did it?”